 Matt Boone is a social worker, psychotherapist, and public speaker who specializes in translating mental health concepts for the general public.
 His latest book is Stop Avoiding Stuff: 25 Microskills to Face Your Fears and Do It Anyway, co-authored with Jennifer Gregg and Lisa Coyne.

-Matt Boone is a social worker, psychotherapist, writer, and public speaker who specializes in translating mental health concepts for the general public.
-As the Clinical Director of Coaching at Lyra Health, he oversees the clinical practice of Lyra’s mental health coaching program and offers workshops and webinars on mental health topics to workers in the tech industry.
-Lyra partners with eBay, Lyft, Uber, Servicenow and others to provide evidence-based care to their employees.
+As the Creative Director of Clinical Content and, later, Clinical Director of Mental Health Coaching at Lyra Health, he co-designed and oversaw the clinical practice of Lyra’s mental health coaching program and offered workshops and webinars on mental health topics to workers in the tech industry and elsewhere.
+Lyra partners with businesses like Google, Facebook, eBay, Uber, and Amgen to provide evidence-based care to their employees.

-He is the editor of the book, Mindfulness and Acceptance in Social Work and a recipient of the the Boston University School of Social Work Alumni Association award for outstanding contributions to the field of social work.
+He is the editor of the book Mindfulness and Acceptance in Social Work and a recipient of the the Boston University School of Social Work Alumni Association award for outstanding contributions to the field of social work.